Dodge Dart: Third generation (1963–1966)

 Initial engine offerings were two sizes of the slant-six: a 170 cuin, 101 hp version was fitted as standard equipment, and a 225 cuin, 145 hp version was available for less than $50 extra.
 The aluminum engine block for the 225 was discontinued early in the 1963 model year.
 After the start of the 1964 model year, an all-new, compact, lightweight 273 cuin LA V8 producing 180 bhp with a 2-barrel carburetor was introduced as the top engine option.
 1964 was the last year for pushbutton control of the optional Torqueflite automatic transmission, so 1963 and 1964 models were the only compact Darts so equipped.
 Standard axle ratios in 1964 were 2.93:1 with automatic transmission and 225 engine, or 3.23:1 with manual transmission and 225 engine, or with 170 engine and either transmission.
 A 3.55:1 ratio was optional.
 New features included stronger door locks and a refined automatic choke.

 In 1965, the 2-barrel 273 remained available, but a new performance version of the 273 engine was released with a 4-barrel carburetor, 10.5:1 compression, a more aggressive camshaft with solid tappets, and other upgrades which increased output to 235 bhp.
-At the same time, the Dodge Dart Charger was offered.
+At the same time, the Dart Charger was offered.
 The Dart Chargers were yellow Dart GT hardtops with black interiors, Charger 273 engines, (Plymouth called their 4 barrel 273 Commando), premium mechanical and trim specifications, and special "Charger" badging.
 They were the first Dodge models to bear the "Charger" name.
 The following year the larger B-body Dodge Charger was introduced, and the "Charger" name was thenceforth associated with Dart models only in the "Charger 225" marketing name for the optional larger 6-cylinder engine.